torileatherman/news_articles_sentiment/README.md

 These four functions are used in tandem, and then called by either the load_process() function if BACKFILL == True, or the scrape_process if BACKFILL == False.
 Finally when running this file, the preprocessed training data or preprocessed batch data will be pushed to HuggingFace for storage.

 ## Training Pipeline
 In this pipeline, we load the preprocessed training data from HuggingFace.
+In order to obtain classification probabilites for each label, we want the sequential model to have an output layer of size 3.
+Therefore, we create dummy variables for each sentiment.
 We then split the training data and train the model.
 At the end, we upload the model to Hopsworks.

 ### Model
 For the recurrent neural network, we used the Keras library and created a sequential model.
 We based the underlying structure of the model on the project [AG News Classification LSTM](https://www.kaggle.com/code/ishandutta/ag-news-classification-lstm) although they solved a different classification task.
-The first embedding layer takes the embedded and padded data and transforms them into dense vectors of a fixed size (here 40-dim).
-Followed by this, we add two *bidirectional LSTM* layers.

 #### Model architecture
 The first embedding layer takes the embedded and padded data and transforms them into dense vectors of a fixed size (here 40-dim).
-Followed by this, we add two *bidirectional LSTM* layers.
+Followed by this, we add two bidirectional LSTM layers.

-LSTM
+**LSTM**

 A Long Short Term Memory Network(LSTM) addresses the problem of Vanishing and Exploding Gradients in a deep Recurrent Neural Network.
 An LSTM recurrent unit tries to “remember” all the past knowledge that the network is seen so far and to “forget” irrelevant data.
 This is done by introducing different activation function layers called “gates” for different purposes.
 Each LSTM recurrent unit also maintains a vector called the Internal Cell State which conceptually describes the information that was chosen to be retained by the previous LSTM recurrent unit.
-A Long Short Term Memory Network consists of four different gates for different purposes as described below:-
+A Long Short Term Memory Network consists of four different gates for different purposes as described below:

 1. Forget Gate(f): It determines to what extent to forget the previous data.
 2. Input Gate(i): It determines the extent of information to be written onto the Internal Cell State.
 3. Input Modulation Gate(g): It is often considered as a sub-part of the input gate and many literatures on LSTM’s do not even mention it and assume it inside the Input gate.
 It is used to modulate the information that the Input gate will write onto the Internal State Cell by adding non-linearity to the information and making the information Zero-mean.
 This is done to reduce the learning time as Zero-mean input has faster convergence.
 Although this gate’s actions are less important than the others and is often treated as a finesse-providing concept, it is good practice to include this gate into the structure of the LSTM unit.

 4. Output Gate(o): It determines what output(next Hidden State) to generate from the current Internal Cell State.
 The basic work-flow of a Long Short Term Memory Network is similar to the work-flow of a Recurrent Neural Network with only difference being that the Internal Cell State is also passed forward along with the Hidden State.

-BiDirectional LSTM -¶
+**BiDirectional LSTM**

 Using bidirectional will run our inputs in two ways, one from past to future and one from future to past and what differs this approach from unidirectional is that in the LSTM that runs backwards we preserve information from the future and using the two hidden states combined we are able in any point in time to preserve information from both past and future.

 After the two bidirectional LSTM layers, we added a Pooling Layer that decreases sensitivity to features, thereby creating more generalised data for better test results.
 This is followed by several combinations of Dense and Dropout Layers that end with an output layer with the softmax activiation function, and size 3 for the labels positive, negative and neutral.

 #### Model training
 During training, we focused on the accuracy of the predicitions since the training data set is balanced.
-Since our classes are mutually exclusive we utilise sparse_categorical_crossentropy as a loss function (one can use categorical crossentropy when one sample can have multiple classes or labels are soft probabilities).
+Since our classes are mutually exclusive we utilise categorical_crossentropy as a loss function.
 We used the adam optimizer and included EarlyStopping to stop at the epoch where val_accuracy does not improve significantly.
 We make use of Wandb to monitor the accuracy of our training epochs and obtain the following reports for 20 epochs, with early stopping and a batch size of 256:

 Validation Accuracy           |  Accuracy